 The retelling of the wedding feast at Cana in episode 5 made me feel like I was intimately experiencing that pivotal event at the beginning of the public ministry of Jesus, and understanding the characters and the story in a whole new way.

-I was mindful in reflecting on the journey of Mary of Magdala of the many women and men who have come to regret their participation in abortion, and who have personally experienced their own abuse and loss.
-I include contact information at the end of this music video on the beautiful retreat ministries of Rachel’s Vineyard (abortion healing) and Grief to Grace (Healing of abuse.)
-This song is my own humble prayer that those, like Mary of Magdala, in need of God’s mercy, encounter the love and healing power of Jesus:
+I was mindful in reflecting on the journey of Mary of Magdala of the many women and men who have come to regret their participation in abortion, and those who have personally suffered other experiences of abuse and loss.
+This song is my own humble prayer that those, like Mary of Magdala, in need of God’s mercy, encounter the love, mercy, and healing power of Jesus: